Prerequisite/Corequisite Key

 Foundations of Special Education

-3 credit hours
+3 to 3 credit hours

 P: EDGSP-520

 This course provides a study of philosophical, historical and legal foundations of special education.
 Candidates investigate the progression of service delivery models from segregation to inclusive settings and the self-determination of persons with disabilities across the life span.
 5 clinical hours.
+Offered fall.

 EDGSP 522

-Adaptations and Accommodations for Students With Disabilities
+Adaptations and Accommodations for Students with Disabilities

-3 credit hours
+3 to 3 credit hours

 P: EDGSP-520